apache/guacamole-manual/src/guacamole-docker.md

 Once the Guacamole image is running, Guacamole will be accessible at {samp}`http://{HOSTNAME}:8080/guacamole/`, where `HOSTNAME` is the hostname or address of the machine hosting Docker.
+To set the path Guacamole is accessible from, use the `WEBAPP_CONTEXT` environment variable:

+`WEBAPP_CONTEXT`
+: The path Guacamole should be accessible from.
+If set to `ROOT` Guacamole will accessible from {samp}`http://{HOSTNAME}:8080`.

 (guacamole-docker-config-via-env)=